ayush3160/BlogWeb/README.md

 # BlogWeb Created By Me

-This is a blog site, You can create and delete your own blog , see other's blog.
+This is a blog site, You can create and delete your own blog

 Live hosted at :- https://blog-web-22.herokuapp.com/